 When you first arrive in Rio, be careful of the traffic.
 The city’s streets are often full of cars and the drivers have a reckless disregard for pedestrians.

-Final thoughts on backpacking Rio de Janeiro
+Final thoughts on the best things to do in Rio de Janeiro